 They represent multiple insurance companies such as Allstate, GEICO, Nationwide, Mutual of Omaha, Lumico, and many more.

 On the other hand, you can buy through one of their licensed agents.

 For more information about who they are, visit their about page.

-National Family Assurance has three different types of policies they offer.
+Like the Open Care Senior Plan, National Family Assurance offers three different types of policies.